m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 ### Index Pointers Block (`IDXP`)

-The Index Pointer block is an extension for secondary indexes that match many entries.
+The Index Pointer Block is an extension for secondary indexes that match many entries.
 One such block is used as an offload of the Index field of a Secondary Index.